sara-hrad/Anesthesia/README.md

 The test run of one episode of anesthesia is shown in following figure.
 ![Test run of anesthesia](test_run.png)

-Depth of hypnoisi (DoH) should be between 0.45 and 0.55.
+Depth of hypnosis (DoH) rises from zero and should be maintained between 0.45 and 0.55.
 The infusion rate is considerd as the action of the RL agent.